 Getting to know the children

 As part of our effort to get a full picture of a child, we assume that you will be happy for us to visit your child in his or her current nursery or playgroup should we feel that this would be helpful.
 We cannot do this in all cases but, where we can, we find that it gives us a much better feel for the child than we are likely to gain when they come to see us for a brief visit later on in the proceedings.
 Such visits may take place before or after a firm offer of a place has been made.
-In any case, we invite all children and parents to whom offers have been made to an afternoon at the school, both in the Lent term preceding entry and again in the Summer term, by which time we will have allocated them to their particular Kindergarten class.
+In any case, when Covid-19 visitor restrictions are not in place, we invite all children and parents to whom offers have been made to an afternoon at the school, both in the Lent term preceding entry and again in the Summer term, by which time we will have allocated them to their particular Kindergarten class.